-Manager Effectiveness Evaluation or Upward Evaluation, when done right can drive employee engagement and business profits.
+Manager Effectiveness Evaluation or Upward Evaluation, when done well, can drive employee engagement and business profits.

 Successful companies know that employee engagement drives business outcomes and is a leading indicator of future business success.
 Engaged employees are more productive, more customer-focused, and are less likely to leave their job.
 In fact, research substantiates a direct correlation between engagement and occurrences of turnover, profitability, and productivity, estimating that managers account for at least 70% of the discrepancies in employee engagement scores in U.S. businesses.
 Recognizing that managers have such a significant impact on employee engagement, companies must examine this relationship closely.
 Measuring manager effectiveness is critical for manager’s development and company’ growth.